openrails/openrails/Source/Documentation/Manual/operation.rst

 care should be taken when using Manual Mode in an area with AI traffic, specifically on single track sections.

-The only requirement to switch from Auto Mode to Manual Mode is that the train be at a standstill.
-The Ctrl+M key toggles between Auto Mode and Manual Mode.
+Switching from Auto Mode to Manual Mode can be performed with the train at a standstill or with the train moving.
+The ``<Ctrl+M>`` key toggles between Auto Mode and Manual Mode.
 When switching from Auto Mode to Manual Mode, all signals already cleared will be reset, and new routes are cleared ahead of and behind the train for the maximum distance if possible, or up to the first signal.